MattHodge/matthodge.github.io/_drafts/publicspeaking.md

 After I created a set of "standard" presentations I would give to a team, I ran through these over and over again with different teams, often several times a week.
 Repetition makes speaking in-front of people feel more normal and reduces the nerves about it.

-Tip: Once you start feeling comfortable speaking in front of small groups, make sure you keep it up and do it as often as possible so it starts to feel a regular part of what you do.
+:white_check_mark: Tip: Once you start feeling comfortable speaking in front of small groups, make sure you keep it up and do it as often as possible so it starts to feel a regular part of what you do.

 # Realize you have a story to tell